 The Home Stretch

 The most hectic time in an escrow is the first week and last week.
-The first week because it is filled with inspections and paperwork.
+The first week is filled with inspections and paperwork.
 The last week because people procrastinate and rush around in the final week.
 (We don’t roll like that)

 We make sure all paperwork is signed properly by both buyer and seller We verify the lender is on track to close on time and make sure they have everything needed.